dyc3/senior-design/protocol.typ

 == Messaging Protocol

-The Monolith must maintain a maximum of one websocket connection to each Balancer.
+The Monolith must maintain a maximum of one WebSocket connection to each Balancer.

-The client communicates over the websocket with messages in JSON format, so the Balancer should do the same.
+The client communicates over the WebSocket with messages in JSON format, so the Balancer should do the same.
 The Balancer will send messages to the Monolith in the following format:

 ```json
 {